junian/refiles/docs/README.md

 # Reverse Engineering Case Study: HipPOS Hidden API

+How to discover HipPOS app hidden API by peeking at the source code.

 ## Background

 My client needed to find the hidden API within the HipPOS desktop app to use for their own web app.
 Here's how I uncovered it.